 Validation studies are performed to ensure that the final manufacturing method is robust and consistently results in a product that meets specifications and is suitable for the intended use.

-Following successful completion of verification and validation, the final activities necessary for moving towards product launch need to be completed.
+Following successful completion of verification and validation, the final activities necessary for moving towards and product launch need to be completed.
 Dependent upon the assay and market requirements these may include activities such as finalising product labelling and Instructions for Use, CE marking the product or preparing documentation to submit to regulatory authorities.

 We have extensive experience at developing single target and multiplexed qualitative and quantitative lateral flow tests across a variety of industry sectors.
 If you are currently looking for a lateral flow development partner, please contact us on +44 (0) 1904 406082 or [email protected] to learn about how we help you achieve your assay ambitions.